turingschool/career-development-curriculum-site/module_two/m2_pd_repeat_plan.md

 Here are some examples:
   * Networking:
-     * Define your own goals and needs in 1:1 networking situations
+     * Create networking plans to connect with 1-2 contacts in the Turing community or your own networks
-     * Outline a process for starting a conversation with your mentor or another alum around career goals
+     * Set up at least 1 phone call with a contact
-     * Create networking plans to connect with more contacts in the Turing community or your own networks
+     * Brainstorm questions to ask based on research into the contact and your own goals
   * Interviewing:
      * Refine your professional story using [this worksheet](https://docs.google.com/spreadsheets/d/19JdLwk6ENV_Q6qvAlPMvMHoUVSIyLzYPp32pdaxL8Qg/edit?usp=sharing)
      * Practice your professional story with your homeroom group, mentor, or another person in your support system